benjaminrobira/Meta_analysis_cognition_primates/README.md

   - The script for conducting the PGLS analysis on selection direction (`PGLSdirectionSelection`).
 * :herb: Analysis3_diversification: Analysis to see whether how the diversification rate covaries with brain size
   - The script for running the diversification algorithm ClaDS on the cluster (`DiversificationCluster`).
-  - The script for conducting the PGLS analysis on diversification (`PGLSdiversification`). (still not done)
+  - The script for conducting the PGLS analysis on diversification (`PGLSdiversification`).
   - The file with all inputs/outputs from the diversification analysis.

 ## :page_with_curl: Article

-It includes the R markdown document that is actually the written version of the article ("Article.Rmd") and the associated bibtex file for article reference only (intern compilation for adding *R* packages; "biliograpphyarticle.bib").
+It includes the R markdown document that corresponds to the written version of the article ("Article.Rmd") and the associated bibtex file for article reference only (intern compilation for adding *R* packages; "biliograpphyarticle.bib").
 Supplementary files (the .lua and the .csl) are added so as to allow correct compilation.
 They must be stored together with the .Rmd file.